VIRTUAL: Resiliency Academy for Small Business and Communities

 April 7th, April 21st, May 5th, May 19th & June 2nd, 2021

-UNH Extension and NH Small Business Development Center are partnering to offer Resiliency Academy, bringing together small business and community leaders to work toward a resilient future.
+UNH Extension and NH Small Business Development Center are partnering to offer Resiliency Academy, bringing together small businesses and community leaders to work toward a resilient future.
 The academy will focus on the intersection of small business and community resiliency.
-We will provide training for small businesses to develop resiliency plans which will aid in economic recovery and planning for future disruptions.

-Sessions will include opportunities to learn from practitioners, municipal staff, business owners and experts through case studies, presentations, discussions and Q&A sessions.
+Academy sessions will include opportunities to learn from practitioners,municipal staff, business owners and experts through case studies, presentations, discussions and Q&A sessions.
+In addition, Resiliency Academy includes Regional Discussions, Regional Business Cohorts and the opportunity for businesses to receive advising from SBDC advisors.
 Participants are encouraged to attend all five sessions.

 Resiliency Academy will explore: